Border Security

 How?

-Let’s take a look at some of the shortcomings of existing technologies, and how modern name matching and OSINT platforms can help overcome them.
+Let’s look at some of the shortcomings of existing technologies, and how modern identity risk intelligence systems can help overcome them.

 Inadequate name matching capabilities